mulpdev/github-pages-with-jekyll/_posts/2021-03-21-pure-assembly-binary.md

 The minimum allocation for an `mmap` call is typically the system page size.
 For x86/x86-64 that is 4kb.

+### What's next?

-Since I don't want to write my own allocator and memory manager, so I'm going to be extremely wasteful in this exercise.
+Since I don't want to write my own allocator and memory manager, so I'm going to be extremely wasteful in these exercises.
+I'll document useful info in the following posts